guardian/embed-tool/README.md

 ### `fields`
 `array`

-This is an array of different `field` objects with each object representing an editable field for the embeds
+This is an array of different `field` objects with each object representing an editable field for the embeds.
+Each `field` object in the `fields` array can/should include the below properties

-### Field options
-Each `field` object in the `fields` array can/should include these properties

 ### `name`
 `string`